-As districts are implementing increased blended or remote learning strategies, the OSPI OER Project and the associated Washington OER Hub are poised to provide many needed resource options and support to help schools, students, families, and communities.
+As districts depend on high-quality instructional materials, the OSPI OER Project and the associated Washington OER Hub are poised to provide many needed free and open resource options and support to help schools, students, families, and communities.
 Below are recommendations for future expansion of the program to serve an even wider state audience:

-- Additional staff person to meet increased project demand for internal and external technical assistance, professional learning, OER awareness efforts, and Washington OER Hub maintenance. - Increased grant funding for OER development, adaptation, and implementation efforts in areas that reflect district and student needs as well as OSPI strategic goals. - Creation of an educator reviewer pool across content areas to evaluate OSPI grantee developed work and ensure established quality criteria prior to inclusion in Washington OER Hub Learning Collections.
+- Additional staff person to meet increased project demand for internal and external technical assistance, professional learning, OER awareness efforts, and Washington OER Hub maintenance. - Increased grant funding for OER development, adaptation, and implementation efforts in areas that reflect district and student needs as well as OSPI strategic goals. - Creation of a diverse educator reviewer pool across content areas to evaluate OSPI grantee developed work and ensure established quality criteria prior to inclusion in Washington OER Hub Learning Collections. - Partnerships with the Office of Native Education and Multilingual Education Program at OSPI to increase awareness and implementation of high-quality, standards-aligned materials developed by OSPI grantees, contractors, and collaborators.